 The subject of this lecture is March 1890 the month that changed the world.
 What happened in March 1890?
-In March 1890 one of the stupidest leaders in German history, Kaiser Wilhelm the second fired one of the most brilliant leaders in German history Otto von Bismarck, the mastermind behind the creation of the German Empire.
+In March 1890 one of the stupidest leaders in German history, Kaiser Wilhelm II fired one of the most brilliant leaders in German history: Otto von Bismarck, the mastermind behind the creation of the German Empire.
 Now this was more than just a turn for disaster in terms of leadership, which it indeed was.
 It was a disastrous turn in the entire geopolitical structure of Europe and led directly to the catastrophe of World War I.

 GERMAN AND RUSSIAN RELATIONS